Tech-Pangolin/latertots/emulator/EMULATOR_SETUP.md

 - **Silent emulator connections** that work seamlessly
 - **Error handling** for connection conflicts
 - **Environment-based switching** without manual configuration
+- **Environment variable usage** in all emulator scripts for security

+### Security Best Practices
+- **✅ Environment Variables**: All Firebase configs use `process.env` variables
+- **✅ No Hardcoded Secrets**: No API keys or project IDs in source code
+- **✅ Consistent Configuration**: Same env vars used across app and emulator scripts
+- **✅ Secure Development**: Emulator scripts inherit production security practices

 ### What Was Removed
 During development, extensive debugging was added and then removed: